MattisLind/PC04Reader/README.md

 With all these modifications it was possible to load and run the paper tape BASIC on a LSI-11/03 computer wita a DLV11-F board.
 The board was setup for address 177550 and vector 70.
 The speed was set to split speed 300/19200.
 It was also possible toi punch the resulting BASIC program to tape using the SAVE program.

+#### Modifying the backplane

+The PC04 need a small modifcation to support this card.
+The +5V power line at A pin in the top-most connector of the backplane need to be connected to the connector for the interface card so the card have a power supply.

 #### Component list